apache/infrastructure-website/content/pages/infra-contact.md

 that must be handled at once, even if that means waking people up in the middle of the night or having them miss their flight**

+**Reminder**: this facility is for emergency use only.
+We are in many time zones, and it will inevitably wake someone up.

 Normally, pinging <code>#asfinfra</code> or emailing <code>root@</code> or <code>private@infra</code> suffices.
-We discourage pinging people privately (via email, Slack, or Twitter) as then only a single person is aware of a request.
+We discourage pinging people privately (via email, Slack, or X (formerly Twitter)) as then only a single person is aware of a request.

-If you have exhausted these options, the last resort is to look up root@ people the list of names (see <a href="https://home.apache.org/committers-by-project.html#infrastructure-root" target="_blank">here</a> or <a href="https://svn.apache.org/repos/private/committers/board/committee-info.txt" target="_blank">here</a>) and call them or SMS them.

 Finally, the VP-Infrastructure has the authority to contact third parties directly.
-The contact information for him is available at <code>docs/vp/littleblackbook.txt</code>.
+The contact information for the VP is available at <a href="https://svn.apache.org/repos/infra/infrastructure/trunk/docs/vp/littleblackbook.txt" target="_blank">littleblackbook.txt</a>.

-**Reminder**: this facility is for emergency use only.
-It wakes people up.